Internet Encyclopedia of Science

 innominate veins

-The wide vessels that collect blood from the head and neck and the upper limbs.
+The innominate veins are the wide vessels that collect blood from the head and neck and the upper limbs.
 There are two innominate veins: a right and a left.
 Each of them begins behind the clavicle, near its medial end, by the union of the internal jugular vein and the subclavian vein; and they end behind the lower border of the first right costal cartilage by uniting with each other to form the superior vena cava.

 Course and relations of the innominate veins